 Sophia M. Piliouras

-Prior to joining MCCA, Sophia was Vice President, Assistant General Counsel at JP Morgan Chase where she served as the lead lawyer for the Auto Finance and Student Lending, Business Banking, and Asset Wealth Management lines of business and managed the company’s relationship with over 300 law firms on behalf of her clients.
-Sophia also practiced as a litigation attorney at Seyfarth Shaw LLP where she represented clients in commercial litigation.
+Prior to joining MCCA, Sophia was Vice President, Assistant General Counsel at JP Morgan Chase of the Consumer & Community Banking Regulatory, Operations and Controls team (CCB ROC).
+Sophia served as the lead lawyer for the Auto Finance and Student Lending, Business Banking, and Asset Wealth Management lines of business providing strategic and transactional support on statutory and regulatory compliance including oversight and legal risk assessment of outside counsel.
+Sophia also practiced as litigation attorney at Seyfarth Shaw LLP where she represented clients in consumer financial services litigation.

-Sophia currently serves as Trustee on the Foundation for Advancement of Diversity in IP Law Board.
-Sophia is a graduate of University of Wisconsin, with a B.A. in International Relations.
-She received her J.D. from New York Law School where she served as the United Nations Editor for the New York Law School Journal of Human Rights and received M.S. degree in Construction Management from Columbia University.
+Sophia has spoken at numerous conferences and programs on diversity, equity and inclusion in corporate America and currently serves as Trustee on the Foundation for Advancement of Diversity in IP Law Board.
+Sophia holds a B.A. from the University of Wisconsin, a J.D.
+New York Law School where she served as the United Nations Editor for the New York Law School Journal of Human Rights and an M.S. from Columbia University.